drunkard/ceph-readable-doc/html/_sources/rados/operations/placement-groups.rst.txt

 for its calculation.
 If both target size bytes and ratio are specified, the ratio takes precedence.

+**EFFECTIVE RATIO** is the target ratio after adjusting in two ways:

+1. subtracting any capacity expected to be used by pools with target size set
+2. normalizing the target ratios among pools with target ratio set so they collectively target the rest of the space.
+For example, 4 pools with target_ratio 1.0 would have an effective ratio of 0.25.

+The system uses the larger of the actual ratio and the effective ratio for its calculation.

 **PG_NUM** is the current number of PGs for the pool (or the current number of PGs that the pool is working towards, if a ``pg_num`` change is in progress).  **NEW PG_NUM**, if present, is what the